 Tip Number 6 – Have A Clear And Defined Debt Collection Process

-And finally make sure you have a defined escalation process within your organization so make sure it’s clear that if your debt collection process is not working and of course this means you need to have a clear and defined debt collection process within your organization.
+And finally make sure you have a defined escalation process within your organisation so make sure it’s clear that if your debt collection process is not working and of course this means you need to have a clear and defined debt collection process within your organisation.
 If that process has accelerated through a number of steps within the process, so say for example you’ve sent out a number of statements automatically from your accounting software system, your accounts department have followed up with phone calls a few times and you’re still not getting anywhere – make sure there’s an automatic escalation process internally.
 And make sure the person that is responsible for debt collection and accounts internally is reporting to you on a regular basis.
 So recovery and collection is prime in the minds of the people who have responsibility of doing this and the people who are overseeing this area.

 It’s really important if you identify an issue to jump on it quickly and if it’s not being resolved internally then to move to something like a letter from a lawyer to give it a bit more “umph”.
 And certainly if the relationship has broken down you really need to think about getting other advisers and professionals to step in and help quickly in the process.